BRINGING THE DIGNITY OF WORK TO EVERY ABLE AND WILLING INDIVIDUAL

 IMPACT OF NONWORK

-Studies and data showing the impact nonwork has on individuals and communities outside.
+Studies show the impact nonwork has on individuals and communities outside.

 HIRING EX-OFFENDERS